 When a customer calls to cancel, you still have one last chance to save him or her from falling into the abyss of churn.
 This is where you need your A-players—your reps who not only know your product line inside and out, but also are skilled customer advocates.
 If they can diffuse the customer’s frustration, offer a clear path to fixing the problems that are causing the customer to be dissatisfied, and lead the customer back to seeing the value of your product, then that customer might just give you one more chance.

 Yes, contracts deter sales, so it’s important to take this suggestion with a grain of salt.
 But in some cases, it might be worth testing.
 After all, a long-term contract (six to 12 months) gives your customers time to get out of the precarious “rookie” stage.
 By the time the contract is up for renewal, ideally they will have successfully implemented your product and worked through any hiccups.
 Even better: at this point, they hopefully will have already started seeing results.
-All of these factors work to reduce customer churn.
+All of these factors work to increase customer retention.

 You might find certain types of customers—or those in certain markets or verticals—are more likely to churn.
-For example, B2B companies that target a variety of business sizes often find that small business customers churn more than their larger counterparts because they go out of business more often and are quicker to cut costs when revenue is down.
+For example, B2B companies that target a variety of business sizes often find that small business customers are more likley to leave than their larger counterparts because they go out of business more often and are quicker to cut costs when revenue is down.
 The data around these trends can help inform your product and marketing strategies and help ensure you’re focusing your energies on the right types of prospects and customers—thus making it less likely that those customers will bid you adieu at some point down the road.